François Vase: Kleitias and Ergotimos

-During the Archaic Period, Kleitias (Klitias) (c.
+During the Archaic period, Kleitias (Klitias) (c.
 580- c.
 550 BCE) was a well known potter and painter.
-He was the painter of one of the greatest vases ever made from Greek art, the François Vase.
 Kleitias' signature has been found on five vases; four of them are signed by Kleitias as the painter and Ergotimos as the potter.
 Kleitias's drawings were especially detailed in regard to animal and human anatomy and when depicting textiles, making him a unique artist of his time.
 He engaged his viewers by bringing variety to every image allowing the viewer to discover each figure differently each time.
 He pioneered the use of paired figures, particularly in the topmost friezes on each side, the boar hunt.
 In the boat returning from Crete, he makes repeated use of figures who are side by side and engaged in similar actions so that one sees only part of the figure behind, which becomes a sort of shadow of the figure in the front.
 Other collaborations of the two include two cups and some cup fragments, from which their signatures were lost.
 Other vases have been attributed to Kleitias on the basis of style.